FRC4048/robot-docs/docs/command-logging.md

 #### The Hijacking of `toString()`

-We need someway to turn the hierarchy of commands into a path.
+We need some way to turn the hierarchy of commands into a path.
 Moreover, we need to use a method that already of exists in command (you will see why later).
 Sadly, there are not a lot of options as we need to `Override` a method that is not used for internal shenanigans by WPILib.
 Luckily, all object have a `toString()` method and it appeared WPILib did not use it for any processing!

 #### Let's examine our Overrode `toString()` method